Accounting Software Operating Features

 easily accomplished by entering the System-ID (e.g. "AP" for Accounts

-- Automatic ID number lookup and assignment from initials of the name is
+- Automatic ID number lookup from name initials is programmed to reduce

-programmed to reduce coding time and errors.
-For example, in the AP
+coding time and clerical errors.
+For example, in the AP Sysem,

-vendor number.
-If more than one vendor has the same initials, then
+If more than one vendor has the same name initials, then a pop-up

-a pop-up selection window is automatically displayed on the terminal
+selection window is displayed on the terminal identifying those matching

-identifying those matching vendors.
-The user can easily select the
+vendors.
+The user can then easily select the correct vendor (highlighted)

 - An alternative ID number lookup is by company name, contact name or